izdev-digital/e-paper-dashboard/README.md

 - **Home Assistant integration**: Designed to work with Home Assistant dashboards
   > **Note**: For best results, use kiosk mode for your dashboards and custom themes optimized for E-Paper displays based on color palette constraints.

+## Scalability & Storage

+This solution is designed for **small home networks** and personal use.
+It uses [LiteDB](https://www.litedb.org/) as an embedded database for simplicity and ease of deployment.

 ## Quick Start

 1. **Deploy the software server** using Docker: